ARPA-SIMC/arkimet/README.md

 area: italy
 ```

-## Licensing and acquisition
+## Contact and copyright information

+The author of arkimet is Enrico Zini <enrico@enricozini.com>

+Arkimet is Copyright (C) 2005-2020 ARPAE-SIMC <urpsim@arpae.it>

-Arkimet is Free Software, licensed under the GNU General Public License version 2 or later.
+Arkimet is Free Software, licensed under the terms of the GNU General Public License version
+2.

 ## Software dependencies